Quantum Hardware-in-the-Loop for Optimal Power Flow in Renewable-Integrated Power Systems: Quantum Hardware-in-the-Loop Framework

 \subsection{Hardware Configuration}

-\cref{fig:QHIL} illustrates the hardware configuration of the QHIL framework proposed in this paper.
-Power system simulations are carried out on the RTDS\textsuperscript{\textregistered} NovaCor racks and its response can be monitored using RSCAD, which provides a user-friendly interface.
-To provide real-time connectivity with the simulator, an external communication GTNETx2 card is used which, when configured with the card's SKT protocol, allows the simulator and external devices to communicate via transmission control protocol (TCP).
-This TCP communication allows the simulator to export valuable system parameters, such as power demand values ($P_i^D$, $Q_i^D$) and RES power generation ($P_i^{PVF}$, $P_i^{WF}$), as inputs to the OPF algorithm.
-Here, $P_i^{PVF}$ and $P_i^{WF}$ represent the active power generated by the PV and wind farms, respectively.
-Subsequently, the computed generator and RES converter set points ($V_{i,ref}^G$, $P_{i,ref}^G$, $V_{i,ref}^{PVF}$, $V_{i,ref}^{WF}$) are sent back to the simulator in real-time.
+\cref{fig:QHIL} shows the hardware configuration of the QHIL framework, where the dashed gray box highlights all equipment modeled in RTDS\textsuperscript{\textregistered} and the associated connections, showing the internal operations of the real-time simulation framework.
+Power system simulations are carried out on the RTDS\textsuperscript{\textregistered} NovaCor racks, and responses can be monitored using the RSCAD interface\footnote{\url{https://www.rtds.com/technology/graphical-user-interface}}.
+To provide real-time connectivity with the simulator, an external communication GTNETx2 card is used.
+When configured with the card's SKT protocol, it allows the simulator and external devices to communicate via the Transmission Control Protocol (TCP).
+This TCP communication further allows the simulator to export system parameters, such as power demand values $P_i^D$ and $Q_i^D$, as well as RES power generation $P_i^{PVF}$ and $P_i^{WF}$ for OPF.
+Here, $P_i^{PVF}$ and $P_i^{WF}$ are the active power generated by the solar and wind farms, respectively.
+Subsequently, the computed generator and RES converter set points $V_{i,ref}^G$, $P_{i,ref}^G$, $V_{i,ref}^{PVF}$, and $V_{i,ref}^{WF}$ are sent back to the simulator in real-time.

-The RTDS can be directly interfaced with D-Wave's quantum annealer.
-However, a direct connection with Fujitsu's CMOS digital annealer is currently not feasible, primarily due to the lack of proximity between hardware and the simulation environment and, secondly, because vendor-specific VPN network access is required.
-Therefore, a Windows-based system serves as an intermediate to facilitate communication between Fujitsu's digital annealer and the RTDS.
+RTDS\textsuperscript{\textregistered} can be directly interfaced with QA.
+However, a direct connection to QIIO is currently not feasible, primarily due to the lack of proximity between the hardware and the simulation environment, and secondly, because vendor-specific VPN network access is required.
+Therefore, a Windows-based middleware is developed to facilitate communication between QIIO and RTDS\textsuperscript{\textregistered}.

-The inputs required for the OPF algorithm are sent via Python scripts to the AQOPF algorithm.
-This algorithm is executed within a Windows Subsystem for Linux (WSL) environment running a virtual Ubuntu instance, where the required Python packages (e.g., dwave, pyqubo, dadk) are installed.
-Azure VPN Client is used to establish a connection with Fujitsu's digital annealer.
-However, this step is not necessary for D-Wave's quantum annealer.
-After the AQOPF algorithm computes the OPF solution, the corresponding generator set points are then transmitted back to the simulation loop.
-Note that the D-Wave Advantage\texttrademark\, system has over 5,000 qubits and 35,000 couplers for encoding the problem Hamiltonian, while Fujitsu's digital annealer V5 has up to 100,000 qubits organized in units of 8,192 fully-connected qubits and operates with 64-bit precision.
+The inputs required for the OPF problem are sent to the proposed algorithms in \cref{sec:implementation} via Python scripts.
+The Python script is executed in a Windows Subsystem for Linux (WSL) environment, which runs a virtual Ubuntu instance, where the required Python packages (e.g., D-Wave SDK, PyQUBO, DADK) are installed.
+Azure VPN Client is used to establish a connection with QIIO.
+However, this step is not necessary for QA.
+After obtaining solutions for OPF, the corresponding generator set points are then transmitted back to the simulation loop.